IRT Broadway–Seventh Avenue Line: 1940s to 1990s

+In 1986, the NYCTA launched a study to determine whether to close 79 stations on 11 routes, including the Broadway–Seventh Avenue Line north of 215th Street, due to low ridership and high repair costs.
+Numerous figures, including New York City Council member Carol Greitzer, criticized the plans.

 On August 21, 1989, the 1/ weekday skip-stop service started.
 The plan was to have skip-stop service begin north of 116th Street–Columbia University, but due to objections, most notably that riders did not want 125th Street to be a skip-stop station, skip-stop service was only implemented north of 137th Street–City College between the hours of 6:30 am and 7:00 pm.
 All 1 trains skipped Marble Hill–225th, 207th, 191st and 145th Streets, while all 9 trains skipped 238th, 215th, Dyckman and 157th Streets.
 On September 4, 1994, midday skip-stop service was discontinued, and 191st Street was no longer a skip-stop station.